lidofinance/docs/docs/guides/deposit-security-manual.md

 ## Preparation steps

+Before running in the mainnet, all steps should be completed in the testnet.

 ### EOA account

-It might be any EOA account under the member control.
-Address of this account will be submitted to the smart contract.
-Make sure, that account has enough balance to make stopping transactions.
+It might be any EOA account under the member's control.
+Send the address of its account to Lido for submitting it to the smart contract.
+Make sure, that account has enough balance (1 Eth or more) to make stopping transactions.
+Note, all actions, except sending the stop message, would be done off-chain.

-### Run DSC daemon
+### Run lido-council-daemon

-For perform deposits validation each member should run the `DSC daemon` from `lido-council-daemon` [repository](https://github.com/lidofinance/lido-council-daemon).
+For perform deposits validation each member should run the `lido-council-daemon` from [repository](https://github.com/lidofinance/lido-council-daemon).

 The daemon monitors the keys in the deposit contract and compares them with Lido's unused keys.
 The result of the comparison is signed with the private key and sent to the message broker.
 If the daemon finds a match, it tries to stop the deposits by sending a transaction calling the `pauseDeposits` method on the `Deposit Security Module` contract.